-Using ex ante evaluation as starting point
+Using the ex ante evaluation as starting point

-As a first consistency check had already been part of the ex ante evaluation it should be used as a starting point.
-However, the ex ante evaluation's findings may not have been fully considered by programme authorities and the programme context may also have changed.
-It is therefore considered good practice to repeat this assessment.
+If a first consistency check has already been completed as part of the ex ante evaluation it should be used as a starting point.
+However, it should be noted that, the ex ante evaluation's findings may not have been fully considered by the programme authorities and the programme context may also have changed.
+It is therefore considered a good practice to repeat this assessment.